cmxslack/cmxslack.github.io/README.md

 That said, we're still figuring out what WADE is and what it could be, so by all means if you're coming from a marketing or sales or whatever angle, and you believe that we can help each other, send us an invite request and talk to us.

-## Welcome!
-I guess the TLDR; is that this is a place where community, event, and advocacy people can learn from each other, network, and grow.
-If that sounds interesting to you, we'd love to have you join us!

 ## Contributing